 Note that this package offers the ONLY way to reserve breakfast at the Three Broomsticks, minimizing time in line.
 (Three Broomsticks is a counter-service restaurant at lunch and dinner, and lines can be long!)

-*If you stay at one of the official on-site Deluxe Universal hotels, you’ll get front-of-the-line access to many rides (not including Harry Potter and the Forbidden Journey, Harry Potter and the Escape from Gringotts, Hogwarts Express and other select attractions).
+*If you stay at one of the official on-site Deluxe Universal hotels, you’ll get an Express Pass to most rides.

-^The 3-Day Park-to-Park Base Ticket entitles one guest admission to BOTH Universal Studio and Islands of Adventure theme parks on the same day for the duration of the ticket.
-Ticket is valid for any three calendar days during a fourteen consecutive calendar day period which includes the first day any portion of the ticket is used during normal operating hours.
+^The 5-Day Park-to-Park Base Ticket entitles one guest admission to 2 Universal parks (Universal Studios and Islands of Adventure) on the same day for the duration of ticket.
+Ticket is valid for any five calendar days during a seven consecutive calendar day period which includes the first day any portion of the ticket is used during normal operating hours.
 Unused days will be forfeited.
 Ticket excludes parking, discounts on food and merchandise, and separately ticketed events.
 Additional restrictions may apply which are subject to change without notice.

 **Early Park Admission begins one hour prior to regular scheduled park opening at one Universal Orlando theme park.
 Valid at selection attractions at each park.